TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

     These represent pages in the page tree, which structure the website.
 They are stored in table :sql:`pages`.
 Content records
-    Every content record consists of some sub entities like texts, images, videos, and so on.
+    Every content record consists of sub entities like text, images, videos, and so on.
 Content records can be placed on a page.
 They are stored in table :sql:`tt_content`.
 TYPO3 has some pre configured content elements like for example `Header Only`, `Regular Text Element`, `Text & Images`,